gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

 ![](/wp-content/uploads/gij-gitserver-reindex-log-error.png)

 For encountered errors when indexing, open the logs via Actions ➜ View log.
 Copy the message log and submit this to us thru [gijsupport@gitkraken.com](mailto:gijsupport@gitkraken.com) or via [Support portal](/git-integration-for-jira-data-center/gij-self-hosted-contact-support/) for analysis.
 For the above example error, there are several factors that caused this error – the Git service is down, no internet connection, the webhook has changed or the personal access token has expired.

+### Moving list items to top

+Move the selected queue item to the top of the list (most recent).
+To do this click **...** (Action) ➜ **Move to top**.
+This will make it easy to monitor the selected item's behavior such as indexing status and viewing its indexing process logs.

 ### Indexing queue list